-There are some matches made in heaven like peanut butter and chocolate and then there are some matches that aren't so heavenly like stand-up comedians performing at wedding venues in Toronto.
+There are some matches made in heaven like peanut butter and chocolate and then there are some matches that aren't so heavenly like stand-up comedians performing at venues.
 The first match is perfect while the latter could result in a lot of problems, like hecklers.
 Ah, yes, the heckler: a stand-up comedian's best friend or worst enemy and on some nights they can be both.

 Then there are those brilliant but rare moments where stand-up comedians, usually the ones at the top of their game like Louis C.K., can take the heckling and turn it around to their advantage and use it against the heckler.
 If you've never seen a stand-up comedian masterfully go one-on-one with a heckler then you need to spend a few minutes on YouTube searching stand-up comedy hecklers; you're bound to come across some pretty awesome stuff.